GeorgeMichailov10/Programming-Patterns/Lesson 3: Concurrency/Homework/Homework.md

 5. Interacting with an external API, processing the data, and storing the results in a db.

 Threading, because it works within same process, so there will be shared state, memory, and resources
+Correct: Async, then single/multi threaded/processed, then async again